What is Inrush Restraint?

 If we look at Figure 1, we can see that the waveform is not symmetrical around the time axis.
 A Fourier Transform of this waveform shows a second harmonic component.

-Therefore, if we block overcurrent trips based on the presence of 2nd Harmonics in the signal, we can achieve the same outcome as an Inrush Restraint multiplier.
+Therefore, if we block overcurrent trips based on the presence of 2nd Harmonics in the signal, we can achieve the similar outcome as an Inrush Restraint multiplier.

 But 2nd and 5th Harmonic Inrush Restraint has a problem.